lakeFS is distributed as a single binary encapsulating several logical services:

 The server itself is stateless, meaning you can easily add more instances to handle bigger load.

-The API Gateway implements lakeFS’ compatibility with S3.
+S3 Gateway implements lakeFS’s compatibility with S3.
 It implements a compatible subset of the S3 API to ensure most data systems can use lakeFS as a drop-in replacement for S3.

 See the S3 API Reference section for information on supported API operations.